Research Grants – Doctoral Programmes in Germany • DAAD

 - A proposal, prepared and formulated by yourself, as well as a description of previous research work (max.
 10 pages in total).
 A proposal is an extensive and detailed description of the research project which has been discussed with the academic adviser.
 Please also read our Important Scholarship Information / section B, point 2.

-- Letter confirming supervision by a university teacher in Germany (academic adviser)
+- In the case of individual projects supervised by a university teacher (academic adviser)

-- Letter of admission to a study programme; this can be subsequently submitted before the grant-supported research begins if it is not available at the time of application.
+- Letter of admission to a study programme; this may be submitted at a later date if it is not available at the time of application

 - University degree certificate indicating final grade(s): the certificate must be subsequently submitted before the grant-supported research begins if it is not available at the time of application.